privacy-scaling-explorations/zkevm-specs/specs/public_inputs.md

 ## Data to calculate a new block

-In order to calculate a new block (assuming we have the sate of the previous block), we need at least the following data:
+In order to calculate a new block (assuming we have the state of the previous block), we need at least the following data:

-- A way to prove that block[-1].Root (calculated from the known State Trie) is included in block[-1..-257].Hash
+- A way to prove that block[-1].Root (calculated from the known State Trie) is included in block[-1].Hash
     - A simple way to resolve this is by publishing the StateRoot with each proof (liked via public input)
     - Another way to resolve this is by publishing all block fields, so that a